Work concluded on February 23rd, 1998 and revised afterwards.

 Now in Amsterdam I'm still in a process:

-There's only one irc for Finland now that covers both netppl and an -activities and the whole country.
+There's only one irc for Finland now that covers both netppl and an

-cs.vu.nl has replaced lib.hel.fi as daily activities but the whole thing has not really taken form yet.. (as has not the rest of the life either .. which is probably the reason 'cause they're woven together)
+has not really taken form yet.. (as has not the rest of the life either

-my heart comes undone,
+while you're away my heart comes undone, slowly unravels..

-we'll have to make new love
+so when you come back we'll have to make new love

 The company, Net People, is an extreme example as quite many of them work over the net and walk on IRC even inside the town (or office!) so I can see all that from everywhere else too.